JuniorTour/es6-mario/public/notes/specific-todo-list.md

 ### BUG

-- [] 0.
+- [x] 0.
 Collision Judgement Sequence Wrong

+In stomer.js:
  When Mario was bounded down by the bricks above his head, his vel.y will be -400, it is less than the vel.y of Goomba, so the Mario will be killed wrongly.
  After a deeper researching, I found the real cause is the trigger sequence of Stomer and Goomba's collides.
  The right sequence should be 1.
 Goomba's collides => 2.
 Stomer's debounce.
  But, on the contrary, the sequence usually is Stomer => Goomba, so Mario usually is killed wrongly.

+### High Order

+- [] Mobile Landscape Fullscreen support

+For mobile safari, think about the slide to hide ui bar hack.

+- [] Optimize Entity respawn logic

+- [] Sound Effec